-Kerri McBee-Black, MS
+Kerri McBee-Black, PhD

-MS, University of Missouri; BS, Columbia College.
+PhD, University of Missouri; MS, University of Missouri; BS, Columbia College.